18F/joining-18f/pages/leave-policies.md

 ### Unpaid leave

-Employees can request a supervisor for unpaid leave of less than four weeks at any time.
-They do not have to have been employed for 12 months.
+Employees can request unpaid leave of less than four weeks at any time.
+Unlike parental leave, below, you do not have to have been employed for 12 months.

 ### Parental leave